sanen-projects/cdm/README.md

 # Compare with Mybatis
 * In contrast to Mybatis, there is no configuration file and a few parameters that need to be configured are implemented by annotations
-* Small, easy to use, just look at the examples you can learn to use
+* Small, easy to use, learn to use only need to see examples
 * In most cases, combining functions to replace SQL (support complex conditional queries, limit, sort, etc.) is good for database portability